sangibeaud/OctaDoc/README.md

 This projects aims at documenting the file formats used by the Elektron Octatrack device.

 This is far from a polished or foolproof project.
 Still WIP.
-But no write is made to the CF card.
+No write is made to the CF card whatsoever.

 # General principle
 OT files are synced from CF card to a local copy (in $DATA_REPOSITORY as per local.cfg)